How To Record a Bounced Check in QuickBooks Online

-To teach you how to record a bounced check in QuickBooks Online, we’ll use this sample scenario: Paul’s Plumbing issued Aaron Berhanu Invoice #71166 for $240, and he paid the full invoice with check #100.
-Paul’s Plumbing recorded the check as received and placed it in undeposited funds and deposited check #100, along with other customer checks, in its Chase Bank checking account.
-Chase notified Paul’s Plumbing that check #100 was returned for nonsufficient funds (NSF) and charged them an NSF fee of $25.
+Paul’s HVAC issued Aaron Davis Invoice #71166 for $240, and he paid the full invoice with check #100.
+Paul’s HVAC recorded the check as received and placed it in undeposited funds, and then deposited check #100, along with other customer checks, in its Chase Bank checking account.
+Chase notified Paul’s HVAC that check #100 was returned for nonsufficient funds (NSF) and charged an NSF fee of $25.

 Step 1: Record the Decrease in Bank Balance

-With the scenario above, let’s decrease the Chase checking balance since the $240 check from Aaron Berhanu bounced.
+With the scenario above, let’s decrease the Chase checking balance since the $240 check from Aaron Davis bounced.
 We’ll do this by recording an expense out of the Chase account—click the + New button at the top of the left menu bar and then select Expense in the second column, Vendors, as shown below.

 A. Payee: Select the customer whose check bounced.